Gap Inc.: History

 In February 2021, Gap Inc. announced a $140 million investment to build an 850,000 square foot distribution center in Longview, Texas, because it forecasts that its online business will double over the next two years.
 The new center will be able to process one million packages per day once completed in 2022.
 In August 2021, Gap acquired Drapr, an online tech application where customers can create 3D Avatars and virtually try on clothing.
 In September 2021, Gap Inc. cut the ribbon for the $41.7 million facility expansion in Gallatin, TN.
 In addition to hiring 1,100 employees to meet the demands of market share growth and peak season, Gap partnered with AHS to implement an automated order fulfillment system.

 In September 2022, the company announced it would end its partnership with Kanye West.
 Several days later, Gap announced it would cut some 500 corporate positions in its San Francisco and New York offices.
 The firm also cut corporate jobs in Asia.
 Gap announced that the layoffs were unrelated to the decision to end its partnership with West.
 Gap announced more layoffs in April 2023.

-Gap Inc. has decided to completely leave Russia, as well as close all stores in the country, due to the unpopularity of the brand in Russia.
+Gap Inc. closed all stores in Russia in 2022 due to the unpopularity of the brand in Russia and due to the 2022 Russian invasion of Ukraine.

 In 2023, Gap launched a programme to support emerging designers in their early stages of development.
 The programme is sponsored by the company's internal initiative, Create With Audacity, providing space, tools and resources to develop talent.
 In partnership with ICON360, the non-profit arm of Harlem's Fashion Row Gap supports underrepresented Black designers in the industry, as well as fashion programmes at Historically Black Colleges and Universities (HBCUs).
+In April 2023, Gap announced 500 layoffs.
 In 2023, Gap partnered with Cargill, GSK, WaterAid and the Water Resilience Coalition to launch the Women + Water Collaborative to improve access to clean water and sanitation in India, starting in the Krishna and Godavari River basins.
-The Collaborative continues to build on the work of a previous initiative of USAID Gap Inc. Women + Water Alliance, which has empowered more than 2.4 million people to improve their access to water and sanitation in India between 2017 and 2023.

-In May 2024, Gap introduced its limited collection in partnership with the Californian clothing brand, Dôen, celebrating sisterhood.
+In May 2024, Gap introduced its limited collection in partnership with Dôen, celebrating sisterhood.

-On August 22, 2024, Gap changed its ticker symbol from "GPS" to "GAP".
-The "GAP" ticker symbol was previously used by A&P until it filed for bankruptcy in 2010.

-On September 4, 2025, Gap announced its intentions to be selling personal care and cosmetics at its Old Navy stores however, they did not give a clear timeframe upon this will commence but will first test out this concept at 150 Old Navy locations.
+On September 4, 2025, Gap announced its intentions to sell personal care products and cosmetics at its Old Navy stores.

+In July 2026, Gap Inc. expanded its creator program to include eligible employees, allowing staff across its brands to participate in content creation and brand advocacy initiatives.